bjowes/cypress-ntlm-auth/README.md

 ### ntlm-proxy-exit

 This binary is available in the `node_modules/.bin` folder.
-Use it send an exit command to a ntlm-proxy running in the background.
+Use it to send an exit command to a ntlm-proxy running in the background.

 #### Example